ATLFlight/snav_ros/README.md

 ## Verification

-Data from Snapdragon Navigator<sup>TM</sup> such as the 6DOF pose can be viewed on a host machine running ROS.
+Data from Qualcomm Navigator<sup>TM</sup> such as the 6DOF pose can be viewed on a host machine running ROS.

 On your workstation, assuming you have installed ROS, set up you environment variable to point to your target.
 These values assume you are in softap mode and your target has IP=192.168.1.1
 ```bash